prireds174/functions-scope/README.md

 ## Instructions

 1. Fork this repo.
-2. Add an a file for `app.js`
-3. Write your answers in `app.js`.
+2. Write your answers in `app.js`.
-4. Follow the instructions below.
+3. Follow the instructions below.
-5. Once completed, send the repository link to the *homework* thread.
+4. Once completed, send the repository link to the *homework* thread.

 **Hint:** Remember your git skills for the commit history!